tochman/the_blue_print/chapters/09-1-build-optimization.md

-# Build Optimization and Production Preparation
+# Build optimization and production preparation

 When you've built an amazing React application that works perfectly on your development machine, the next challenge is getting it ready for real users.
 This transition from "works on my machine" to "works for everyone, everywhere" is what build optimization is all about.

 Think of it like preparing a home-cooked meal for a dinner party.
-You wouldn't just serve the ingredients—you'd carefully prepare, season, and present the meal in the best possible way.
+You wouldn't just serve the ingredients.
+You'd carefully prepare, season, and present the meal in the best possible way.
 Similarly, your React code needs preparation before it can serve real users effectively.

 ## Why Build Optimization Matters More Than You Think

 Let me share a story that illustrates why this chapter matters.
 A talented React developer I know built a beautiful music practice tracking app.
 It had elegant components, smooth animations, and delightful user interactions.
 But when they deployed it, users complained it was "slow" and "clunky."

-The problem wasn't the React code—it was that the development version included debugging tools, uncompressed assets, and developer-friendly features that made the app download 15MB of JavaScript just to show a login screen.
+The problem wasn't the React code.
+It was that the development version included debugging tools, uncompressed assets, and developer-friendly features that made the app download 15MB of JavaScript just to show a login screen.
 After proper build optimization, that same app loaded in under 2 seconds instead of 30.

 **Here's what production optimization actually solves:**